PlagueHO/AzureGlobalBootcamp2018/README.md

    ![First Demo Scaled Up](images/firstdemoscaledup.png "First Demo Scaled Up")

-1. Now have a look at the containers that are running on our agents by executing this command in Cloud Shell:
+1. Now have a look at the _Pods_ that are running on our agents by executing this command in Cloud Shell:

    ```bash